 Other symptoms of a cracked heat exchanger include:

 - Water around your furnace, as long as the condensate drain isn’t plugged

 3. A Gas Smell Is Coming From the Furnace

-It’s normal for your heating system to let off a small amount of gas when it starts up, so you might notice a gas smell from your furnace.
-But it’s not normal to be smelling natural gas or rotten eggs throughout your home on a regular basis.
+It’s normal for your heating system to give off a little bit of gas when it turns on, so you might get a gas smell from your furnace.
+But it’s not normal to be smelling natural gas or rotten eggs throughout your home on a daily basis.

 Cause: Gas Leak

 If your furnace smells like gas frequently, shut it down.
 If you know where your main gas supply valve is, shut that off too.
 Then contact the gas company and us for help.

 4. The Furnace Smells Like Sewage